Skip to content

 Mattress comparison

-With TentBox all their models come with some of the best mattresses in the market straight out of the box and thats no different with the TentBox Lite.
+With TentBox all their models come with some of the best mattresses in the market straight out of the box, and that's no different with the TentBox Lite.

 The TentBox Lite comes with a 6cm memory foam mattress that covers the entire floor of the tent once opened.
 It's cut out perfectly to fit the entirety of the roof tent floor space to cover every inch.
-Your back sinks into the mattress and doesn't get too hot in the summer which we like a lot.
+Your back sinks into the mattress and doesn't get too hot in the summer, which we like a lot.

 The downside is that you cannot purchase a mattress topper from TentBox that fits the TentBox Lite like you can with their other models.
 You can purchase an insulation pod that would increase the comfort slightly.